U.S. lawmakers struggle to draft online privacy bill

 “Senator Moran has heard serious concerns from the business community, particularly the small business community, that any private right of action would have serious ramifications in their sustainability.
 The senator is taking these considerations into account as he negotiates federal privacy legislation,” said a representative for the senator in an email statement.

-Democratic support for the privacy legislation is key since the measure will also have to pass the U.S. House of Representatives to become law.
+Democratic support for the privacy legislation is key since the measure will also have to pass the U.S. House of Representatives, which Democrats control, to become law.
+Republicans have a majority in the Senate.

 California’s law, which will affect any major company with an online presence, requires companies with data on more than 50,000 people to allow consumers to view the data they have collected on them, request deletion of data, and opt out of having the data sold to third parties.
 Each violation carries a $7,500 fine.